juliasangrim/juliasangrim/README.md

 :purple_heart: making some stuff on java

-:purple_heart: ready for styding smth new
+:purple_heart: ready for learning smth new

 <h3 align="left">Connect with me:</h3>
 <p align="left">